 6.2 Payments must clear our paying office within 30 days from the invoice date without any deductions.
 Payments are only deemed to have been made to the extent that we have free disposal over them at a bank.
 Cheques and bills of exchange are only accepted on account of payment; discount and expenses shall be borne by the Customer.
 They are due immediately.

 6.3 In the event of late payment, we charge default interest of 9 % points above the base interest rate, but in any case, a minimum of 10%, without issuing a reminder.
 This shall not prevent the assertion of additional damages claims.

 6.4 Where there is legitimate reason to doubt the Customer's ability to pay, such as, for example, slow payment, default on payment, protests on bills of exchange or cheques, we can require provision of security or payment in cash pari passu with delivery.
 Where the Customer fails to comply with this requirement within a reasonable time limit, we can rescind that part of the delivery contract which has not yet been fulfilled and claim compensation.
 The time limit is unnecessary where the Customer is obviously unable to provide security, for example where there has been an application to initiate insolvency proceedings against the Customer's assets.

 6.5 The Customer can only assert a right of set-off or retention insofar as its counterclaims are uncontested, due for a decision or have been upheld by a final court judgement.

 7 Reservation of Title

 7.1 We reserve title to the goods delivered until all payments have been received which arise under the business relationship with the Customer.
-Where there is a current account relationship, the reservation of title extends to the recognised balance.
+Where there is a current account relationship, the reservation of title extends to the recognized balance.